 What Landlords Should Know About Virginia Security Deposit Laws

-Osprey Property Management | date May 2021
+Osprey Property Management | date July 6, 2023

 In Virginia, landlords require security deposits as part of the move-in costs.
 The deposit acts like a safety net for landlords against financial ruin a tenant may cause during their tenancy.

-The Virginia security deposit law is contained in the statewide landlord-tenant law
+The Virginia security deposit law is contained in the statewide landlord-tenant law and is one of the many legal obligations property owners must follow when operating rental properties.

-Yes, a property manager can tell you that there is a limit to how much you can charge your Virginia tenants.
 The maximum you can charge is 2x the monthly rent.
 For example, if you charge your tenants a monthly rent of $1,500, then the most you can charge them as a security deposit is $3,000.

 How should a landlord store a tenant’s security deposit?

-In the past, Virginia required landlords to store a tenant’s security deposit in an interest-bearing account.
-The annually earned interest would then be payable to tenants that had rented the property for more than 13 months.
+In the past, Virginia required landlords to store a tenant's security deposit in an interest-bearing account.
+The annually earned interest would then be payable to tenants who had rented the property for more than 13 months.

 Today, however, this is no longer the case.
-Landlords are free to choose where to store a tenant’s security deposit.
+Landlords are free to choose where to store a tenant's security deposit.
+However, we recommend consulting your attorney or accountant and a property manager to make sure deposits are stored and processed legally.

 When can landlords make a deduction to the security deposit?

-Another reason you may be able to make a deduction is to cover excessive property damage.
+Another reason you may be able to make a deduction is to cover the costs of repairs for excessive property damage.
 Most leases require tenants to return a rental unit in the same condition they found it at move-in, with the exception of normal wear and tear.
-If a tenant causes excessive property damage, you have a right to deduct a portion of their security deposit.

-Do landlords have to provide a receipt?
+Do landlords have to provide a security deposit receipt?

-No, this isn’t required in the state of Virginia.
 Nonetheless, most landlords still notify their tenants upon receipt of their deposit.
-In the notice, they also state the amount received as well as where they are storing it.
+In the notice, they also state the amount received and where they are storing it.

 Are walk-through inspections necessary in the state of Virginia?